3.9. Module Handling

 Module Context Menu — Related Files

 Related Files: Lists all files belonging to the module.
-Possible file types are .def/.script (MDL definition files), and .py (scripting files).
+Possible file types are .def/.script (MDL definition files), and .py (Python scripting files).
 Select a file to open it in the default editor (as set in Section 4.3.4, “Preferences — Supportive Programs”).

-Show Definition Folder: Opens the definition folder of the module which contains the .def and the .script file.
+Show Definition Folder: Opens the definition folder of the module that contains the .def and .script files.
 If the module is augmented by scripting, the .py files can also be found there.

-Show Source Folder: Opens the folder containing the source code files of the module.
+Show Sources Folder: Opens the folder containing the source code files of the module.

 3.9.1.7.
 Show Enclosing Folder